zck119/dump/python.md

 11. variables declared in loops are accessible **outside** loops (like Matlab, as compared against C++), posing potential

+12. call for `repr()` in string:

+    - For `%` method: `"%r" % obj`
+    - For `str.format()` method: `{x!r}.format(x=obj)`

+13. `dict.keys()` is a dynamic object.
+The dictionary can be updated after `dict.keys()` is created (but not between it's used)

+14. Use `r'pattern'` for regex patterns so that backslash are not lost.

+15. For python subprocess to communicate:

+    - `subprocess.PIPE` can be used, but may lead to locking due to full buffer
+    - `p.communicate()` puts all stdout in memory (no locking), but may need use lots of memory.

+16. library `rapidjson` provides faster json parsing than `json`.

+17. When using `argparse`, the `type` argument is actually used as a preprocess function on the input string, so customized preprocess functions can be used here.

+18. `tempfile.NamedTemporaryFile` can be used to create an actual temp file accessible by other threads.
+Note that it's removed after closed.

 ## Migration to Python 3